yodra/n8n-nodes-ynab/README.md

 # n8n-nodes-ynab

-This is an n8n community node.
+This is a n8n community node.
 It lets you use **YNAB** in your n8n workflows.

 **YNAB (You Need A Budget)** is a personal finance tool that helps you manage your money by creating spending plans and understanding where your money goes.